AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 `2017-`
 __[Teaching Assistant](https://www.antoinesoetewey.com/teaching/) in Statistics__ Université catholique de Louvain
 * Assistant for several courses in statistics and probability (Bachelor & Master course level)

+`2017-`
+__Private Tutor in Statistics and R__
+* See my profiles and testimonials from past students on <a href="https://www.superprof.be/doctorant-assistant-statistiques-uclouvain-donne-cours-statistiques-econometrie-universitaires.html" target="_blank" rel="noopener">Superprof</a> and <a href="https://listminut.be/fr/listworkers/63076-Antoine-S" target="_blank" rel="noopener">ListMinut</a>

 `2016-17`
 __Data Scientist__ Business & Decision